theHostileNegotiator/KWBandage/PatchNotes.md

 #### Sniper Team
 1. ZOCOM Teams would have GDI Sniper and Spotter instead of their own
 	* ZOCOM will now use ZOCOM Sniper and Spotter in their teams
+#### Zone Raider
+1. Unit cannot Force Fire against allies
+	* Added ALLIES to "Radius Damage Affects" to the weapon launcher.
+Weapon will not damage allies unless targeted with Forced Fire
 #### MRT
 1. Leash range of Repair Drone was not changed from KW 1.01 to 1.02, despite specified in change log
 	* Fixed leash range to 100